Known as “the Crocodile”, Emmerson Mnangagwa is being inaugurated on Friday to replace the 93-year-old.

 The latest estimate of GDP per capita is just $2,276 (£1,723) and one in four children live in chronic poverty, according to the official government statistics agency in 2012.

-Although the Mugabes are the poster children for this obscene wealth and corruption, Mr Mnangagwa and his cronies are seen as just as culpable.
+Although the Mugabes are the poster children for this obscene wealth and corruption, Mr Mnangagwa and his cronies are just as culpable.

 A UN report has accused him of plundering diamonds when Zimbabwean troops intervened in the civil wars of the Democratic Republic of Congo in 1990s.